Ford Mondeo hybrid review

 - Poor real-world economy

 The Ford Mondeo was a default company car choice for years - many will remember the 'Mondeo Man' phrase of the 1990s.
 Company-car drivers loved the diesel version in particular, thanks to its low running costs, decent turn of speed and motorway manners.
-The Mondeo is nowhere near as popular as it once was, but the hybrid version is an interesting proposition as diesel becomes less popular and is more heavily taxed.
+The Mondeo is nowhere near as popular as it once was but the hybrid version is an alternative proposition as diesel becomes less popular and is more heavily taxed.

 While some rivals like the Volkswagen Passat GTE and Skoda Superb iV are plug-in hybrids, the Mondeo Hybrid isn't.
 This means it can't be plugged in at home and driven on electric power only - you just put petrol in it, like a normal car, and the small battery is topped-up as the car drives.
 It means the Mondeo is efficient but can only drive very short distances using electricity alone, unlike the 30 miles-or-so a plug-in hybrid can do in electric mode.

 The Mondeo Hybrid is comfortable, decent to drive and spacious, especially in Estate form.
 It's a decent car and quite good value but its main problem is that the world is moving on so quickly that it feels outdated.
 There's not really any reason to buy one when newer hybrids like the Toyota Corolla Touring Sports are better in most areas, and plug-in hybrids such as the Skoda Superb iV can offer even greater efficiency.

 For company-car drivers, the fact the hybrid occupies the lowest BiK bands of any Mondeo should result in the biggest savings.
 The Hybrid sits in the middle of the BiK tax bandings with the cheapest diesel sitting towards the top of the bandings.
 You’ll still pay around twice as much tax as you would for a plug-in hybrid estate car like the Skoda Octavia iV.